kkrings/weltenbummlerpaar-e2e-data/README.md

   // here go the test cases

   afterEach(async () => {
-    await teardownDB();
-    await teardownStorage();
+    await teardownData();
   });
 });
 ```

-They return functions of type `TeardownDB` and `TeardownStorage`, respectively.
+It returns a function of type `Teardown`.
+If this function is called, all
-If these functions are called, all created documents are deleted, the connection
-to the database is closed, and the image upload directory is cleared.
-This
+created documents are deleted, the connection to the database is closed, and the
-should usually happen e.g. inside of a `afterEach` hook.
+storage is cleared.
+This should usually happen e.g. inside of a `afterEach`
+hook.

 The diary entries and images that are filled into the database can be obtained
 from the function `getDiaryEntries` and `getImages`.
 They are returned as they